navaneeth-dev/portfolio-v2/src/content/blog/free-production-kubernetes-cluster.md

 * Learn about Infrastructure as Code tools like Terraform and Pulumi.
 * Learn to configure Oracle Bastion with Terraform for secure access to a private Kubernetes Cluster.
 * Learn to set up Talos Linux with Longhorn.
+* Learn to automate everything in one command using [taskfile](https://taskfile.dev).

 In this article, I will show you how to create a free, production-ready, highly available, private Kubernetes cluster in one command using Infrastructure as Code tools.